Best of India & Nepal

-Day 12: Agra, Fatehpur Sikri & Jaipur.
-After buffet breakfast at the hotel, drive to Jaipur, popularly known as the Pink City because it was built of pink stucco in imitation of sandstone.
+Full Day Itinerary: After buffet breakfast at the hotel, drive to Jaipur, popularly known as the Pink City because it was built of pink stucco in imitation of sandstone.
 En-route visit Fatehpur Sikri, the deserted red sandstone city built by the Great Mughal Emperor Akbar as his capital and palace in the late 16th century.
 It was abandoned soon after it was built when the local wells went dry and it remains today in much the same condition that it was over 300 years ago.
 It is complete with palaces and mosques and used to be a town larger than London when it was originally constructed.
 Now it is an extraordinary place to explore, with its buildings in near perfect condition.

-Day 13: Jaipur.
-This morning visit the ancient capital of Amber to see the fabulous Amber Fort.
-En-route, stop at the Palace of Winds, the Hawa Mahal.
+Full Day Itinerary: This morning visit the ancient capital of Amber to see the fabulous Amber Fort.
+En route, stop at the Palace of Winds, the Hawa Mahal.
 Famous for its beehive like structure, the Mahal is an interplay of red and pink sand stone, carefully and painstakingly outlined with white borders and motifs, which served as an elaborate latticed facade behind which the cloistered ladies of the court used to watch the daily goings on in the street below.

 This afternoon, return to the city of Jaipur.
 Highlights of this afternoon's touring include the City Palace, an overwhelming complex of exquisite palaces, gardens and courtyards, decorative art and carved doorways.
 The City Palace Museum houses collections of rare manuscripts, armor, costumes, carpets and miniature paintings.